MyEtherWallet/MyEtherWallet/src/data/DecisionTree/md/_buy_bug.md

       \* Please include as many details as possible, such as phone / computer model, OS number, version of the app / site you are using, browser version etc.
   <br>
 - Attach screenshots (optional)

+* * *

+#### There is a bug preventing me from buying ETH on the Simplex site.

+Please reach out toe Simplex with as much information as possible, so they can further assist you.

+Their email is support@simplex.com.